-Employees, including rehired WRS annuitants, are potentially WRS eligible and must be evaluated to determine whether they meet the WRS eligibility criteria as described in subchapter 301.
+Employees, including rehired WRS annuitants, must be evaluated to determine whether they meet the WRS eligibility criteria as described in subchapter 301.
 This evaluation must include individuals who are hired as seasonal, project, temporary and/or part-time employees, members of all boards and commissions, and elected officials.
 All employees who meet the eligibility criteria as listed in Wis.
 Stat. §40.22 must be enrolled in the WRS.